nishthasharma1/nishthasharma1.github.io/content/posts/third_post.md

     2. their health being well - it is so important to remember that as i am growing, so are they and as life goes on, mom and dad’s hardships from my youth are catching up so be mindful.
     3. their wishes - they wish well for me and i don’t want to let them down.
 2. my health
-    1. i have good days → where i can conquer the world
+    1. i have good days
-    2. i have bad days → where i just want to stay in my blanket and sleep it off
+    2. i have bad days
-    3. i have the mid-days → where i am not my best self, maybe with a stuffed nose and a sore throat, but i am powering through with my responsibilities
+    3. i have the mid-days
-    4. but i am happy to be alive and will try to make my body healthier so that i can have an easier day when i am old and 4'10
+    4. but i am happy to be alive
 3. my discipline
     1. the habit of waking up, praying/meditating sets a tone for the day
     2. the habit of making my bed right after i wake up or before i leave the house helps me welcome myself when i come back